zeynelacikgoez/ai-economist-mmt-version/README.md

-# Foundation: An Economic Simulation Framework
+# Foundation: An Economic Simulation Framework MMT Version

 This repo contains an implementation of Foundation, a framework for flexible, modular, and composable environments that **model socio-economic behaviors and dynamics in a society with both agents and governments**.
+The original implementation of Foundation assumes that today's monetary policy is metallic.
+However, this does not correspond to reality, as the Bretton Woods system ended in 1971 when the United States abandoned its gold standard.
+From that point on, the framework conditions for a chartist monetary policy were in place.
+The implementation is completed in this Foundation version.

 Foundation provides a [Gym](https://gym.openai.com/)-style API: